 Aside from one being a time of growth & the other a condition, the difference between solitude and being lonely is huge.
 A person can turn those lonely times into beautiful moments they look forward to, where rejuvenation, creativity and even adventure await!

 Loneliness is a symptom of something else going on inside a person.
 Loneliness can be masked as simply as a person being distracted or entertained, but that doesn’t fix the deeper problem.

 Solitude is actually quite healthy in every way if a person is proactive instead of just wasting time away.

 Reflection, introspection, growth, and inspiration happen in times of solitude.
 The practice of solitude overcomes the false “need” for connection & sense of loneliness.
 This allows one to grow mentally, spiritually and physically so they can be a healthy part of a truly synergistic relationship.

 The Maturity Continuum

-In the right relationship, a person can be very happy and productive with another.
-Relationships add something important to life which we need on a certain level.
+In the right relationship, a person can be quite happy and productive with another.
+Relationships add something essential to life which we need on a particular level.
 However, to be happy and healthy in a relationship requires a person to first master being happy and healthy alone.

 Independence is an essential part of the natural growth process which we cannot ignore or defeat with any lasting success.
 Unfortunately, it’s a part of growth which is taught less and less in our society and completely ignored by the popular media.
-Yet, it’s absolutely necessary for a happy, healthy soul.
+It’s necessary for a happy, healthy soul.